Easy Persimmon Jam Recipe

 What type of persimmons to use

-I have already mentioned that I chose the large, orange Giant Fuyu persimmon for my jam because it is always sweet.
+I mentioned earlier that I chose the large, orange Giant Fuyu persimmon for my jam because it is always sweet.
 They can be eaten right off the tree and are very popular since they are seedless and non-astringent.
-Hyakume persimmons are my second favorite and are also known as brown sugar persimmons because of their flavor.
-They are the same color as a Fuyu but look more like an acorn in shape.
+Hyakume persimmons are my second-favorite and are also known as brown-sugar persimmons because of their flavor.
+They are the same color as a Fuyu but look more like an acorn.
+Saijo persimmons are another sweet persimmon said to be seedless.
+They are bright orange, oblong, and taste like honey.
+Another non-astringent persimmon is the Izu.
+It is round, flat, and light orange, with a sweet honey-like flavor.

 More tips to consider

-- For thicker jam, add more cornstarch slurry.
+- For a thicker jam, add more cornstarch slurry.

 - Be sure that all the sugar dissolves so the jam does not end up gritty.

-- Another reason the jam could end up gritty is if you touch the sides of the pot when pouring the jam.
+- Another reason the jam could end up gritty is if you touch the sides of the pot while pouring it.

-- To fasten the ripening of a persimmon, place it in a sealed container with an apple or banana, that will soften a Hachiya in about three to four days.
+- To hasten the ripening of a persimmon, place it in a sealed container with an apple or banana, which will soften a Hachiya in about three to four days.

-- Another, more unusual way to fast the ripening process is to freeze the unripe persimmons.
-Once you thaw them, the persimmon is ready to eat, it will have the soft texture you are looking for, but taste-wise it will not compare to a fresh, ripen persimmon.
+- Another, more unusual way to speed up ripening is to freeze unripe persimmons.
+Once you thaw them, the persimmons are ready to eat; they will have the soft texture you are looking for, but taste-wise, they will not compare to a fresh, ripe persimmon.

 - I also like to freeze persimmon puree; just add it to freezer bags, about 2 cups per bag, and lay them flat in the freezer.
 The puree can be stored frozen for up to 3 months.
 Thaw before serving.